veridia-io/veridia-node-sdk/README.md

 ## 🧩 TypeScript Support

-The SDK ships with full `.d.ts` declarations and JSDoc for IntelliSense.
+The SDK ships with full `.d.ts` declarations and JSDoc documentation.
-Hover over any method in VS Code to see inline documentation and parameter hints.
+Hover over any method in VS Code to see inline descriptions and parameter hints.

 ---